-In our regular BI Tools News feature, Passionned Group, publisher of the popular Business Intelligence Tools Survey 2019, walks you through a selection of the most interesting announcements made by BI vendors over the last two months.
+In our regular BI Tools News feature, Passionned Group, developer of the BI & Analytics Guide, walks you through a selection of the most interesting announcements made by BI vendors over the last two months.
 This is the May 2019 edition of our BI Tools News Alert.

 Not all indicators are genuine KPIs.
 Finding the right KPIs for your company can be a lot like looking for a needle in a haystack.
 To make your search a bit easier, we’ve described the 7 hallmarks of genuine KPIs, allowing you to identify and build on them more quickly.

 Business Intelligence is essential to the effective and efficient manage of any organization.
 Managers can’t get insights into operational performance fast enough.
 Fortunately for them, BI software is becoming easier and easier to use.
 Managers don’t have to rely on stressed IT staff to provide the right data anymore.
 Long live self-service BI!
 Right?
 Well, yes and no. There’s a danger to using data in this way.
 If you don’t take the limitations of self-service BI into consideration, its success rate is very slim.
 Our 6-step improvement plan reinforces the foundation of self-service BI.